 Diversity in Sea Point

 Prior to forcible removals, there existed notable racial segregation in Sea Point, including the Tramway & Ilford Rd areas.
-White residents left the mid-area of Tramway Rd where they were surrounded by Coloured neighbours in the 1930s and 1940s, and middle-class white residents inhabited the upper section of the road only.
+White residents left the mid-area of Tramway Rd where they were surrounded by Coloured neighbours in the 1930's and 1940's.
+Middle-class white residents inhabited the upper section of the road only.
 Churches remained segregated along colour lines, with white residents occupying the front of the church and all other residents the back.

-The location near the ocean and mountain offered Sea Point residents opportunities for outdoor activities such as hiking, fishing, swimming, and other recreations.
-After forced removals, people were relocated to areas far from the rich and diverse natural landscape they were accustomed to.
+The location near the ocean and mountain offered Sea Point residents opportunities for outdoor activities such as hiking, fishing, swimming, and other recreations, such as a romantic stroll down on the Promenade.

 Other recreational activities included sport, of which the Sea Point Swifts was a notable sporting team.
 A soccer team made up of boys recruited from Ilford & Tramway Roads, they were joined by boys from Cape Town and their matches were supported by Tramway & Ilford Rd residents at the Green Point Common.